Advertising account executive

 You'll need to have:

-- a proactive attitude, with the ability to use initiative and be flexible
+- a proactive approach to work and the confidence to use your initiative

-- the ability to work under pressure and assimilate large quantities of information quickly, while maintaining attention to detail
+- the ability to absorb large volumes of information quickly, while maintaining attention to detail

 Work experience